ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 ## Minimum Requirements

-It is possible to develop services in your native environment and IDE of your choice (including VSCode!).
+It is possible to develop services in your native environment and IDE of choice (including VSCode!).

 The following software packages are required to build and run the unit tests from this